Physically motivated decompositions of single-qutrit gates: Parametrizations using the Cartan Decomposition

-The parameterization $U_oU_d$ was not proven analytically, and it is clearly an overparameterization.
+The parametrization $U_oU_d$ was not proven analytically, and it is clearly an overparametrization.
 This is motivated by experimental considerations.
 So here, an analytic form that is quite similar to this one is presented using the Cartan decomposition \cite{helgason1979differential, hermann1966lie}.
-The parameterization has the form
+The parametrization has the form

 where $U$ is any element of $SU(3)$ (or $U(3)$ as discussed), $U_d$ is a diagonal matrix, $U_{o1}$ and $U_{o2}$ are both off-diagonal.
 The forms of $U_{o1}$ and $U_{o2}$ can be chosen in different ways, as will be shown.